SyedAkbarAhmad/AllSigTest/README.md

 We can reject the null hypothesis (with 95% confidence) that car type is independent of the Origin.
 USA produces higher number of large cars and non-USA countries produce higher number of smaller cars.
 ![GitHub Logo](/images/Chi-sq_Type.png)

-We can reject the null hypothesis (with 95% confidence) that airbag is independent of the Origin.
+We can not reject the null hypothesis (with 95% confidence) that airbag is independent of the Origin.

 ![GitHub Logo](/images/CHi-sq_Airba.png)